Costs

 Tuition and fee obligations for students withdrawing from fall or spring semesters:

-Deadlines to withdraw with no financial penalty vary by semester but occur about ten days before the first day of instruction.
+Deadlines to withdraw with no financial penalty vary by session and semester.
 For the current refund and assessment schedule, visit the Withdraw from the Semester webpage.

-- After the seventh Wednesday of instruction, tuition will not be adjusted.
-In the case of extenuating circumstances (university error, recent medical condition, immediate family emergency, recent unanticipated financial problems or verification of non-attendance), students may dispute tuition and mandatory fee charges through the Bursar's Office through the last day of finals.
+• After the 60 percent assessment deadline, tuition will not be adjusted.
+In the case of extenuating circumstances (university error, recent medical condition, immediate family emergency, recent unanticipated financial problems or verification of non-attendance), students may appeal tuition and mandatory fee charges through the Bursar's Office through the last day of finals.

 To comply with federal financial aid regulations, financial aid recipients' loan and scholarship awards may be adjusted.